 The US government says setting a speed limit would reduce the 1,115 fatal crashes involving heavy vehicles that happen annually.
 It has yet to decide on a speed limit.
 But it is considering 60 mph, 65 mph, and 68 mph as options.
 This figure is, however, still open to debate.
 Take a look at the infographic below to help you better understand this proposal.

-Details of the US truck speed limit proposal have been entered into the Federal Register.
-The public and interested parties will have 60 days (from Sept 7th) to provide feedback before government agencies make their final decision.
+Details of the proposal have been entered into the Federal Register.
+The public and interested parties have until December 7th to provide feedback before government agencies make their final decision.

 If passed, the new regulation won’t take effect until 2018 at the earliest.
 Even then, truck manufacturers will have three years from the release of the final ruling to adapt and comply.

 The proposal states the responsibility of fitting and maintaining these devices lies in the hands of trucking companies.
 Those against the bill argue say the new limits will not translate into an increase of safety on roads.
 Instead, they may even cause more of a hazard as trucks will have to slow down, causing congestion.
 It also remains to be seen if these additional implementation charges will spill over to customers.

 Evidently, having a speed cap would limit the distance trucks can travel per day.
 That potentially translates to a delay in cargo arrival especially for door-to-door services and potentially the racking up of delay charges such as demurrage and detention.

 iContainers will keep an eye on the development of this proposal.
 Do monitor our blog for relevant updates.

 iContainers is a digital freight forwarder based in Barcelona that assists thousands of companies and families around the globe in moving their merchandise internationally.

 Our online freight quoting platform has the latest technology in the sector and simplifies ocean freight, quoting and managing your bookings from the same user area.